A friend kindly took me to see '2 Days in Paris' the other day and I must say I laughed out loud - excellent movie.

 3) show a strong commitment to private property rights - stop stealing from NZ businesses and from its citizens.
 Talk about it at every opportunity.
 Replace the word 'sustainability' with 'property rights'.

-entrepreneurs (Kiwi or otherwise) will have the confidence to invest and infrastructure concerns will be a thing of the past.
+Do this and entrepreneurs (Kiwi or otherwise) will have the confidence to invest and infrastructure concerns will be a thing of the past.

 The complete lack of business nous is understandable if we were talking about Labour or the Greens, but the National Party?
 It's just plain unbelievable.